Potapy4/PersonalScheduler/README.md

 **7.**(1 point) Check online resources explaining how a C# application can send emails.
 Add a new EmailNotifier class to the project.
 The target email address, to which email notifications will be sent, should be passed in the class constructor. **Before submitting your solution make sure you delete all personal data from the application code, e.g. email account username and password.**

-###Extra requirements and recommendations:
+### Extra requirements and recommendations:
 * In the final implementation the EventManager should not have direct references to either the Notifier classes or the RegularEvent class derived from ScheduledEvent.
 The exact way of how you remove these references does not matter.
 * Apart from a single exception (see p.
-5 of tasks), don’t change signatures (names, return types, parameters) of existing methods.
+5 of tasks), donâ€™t change signatures (names, return types, parameters) of existing methods.
 * All exceptions that you add to the model / logic classes as well as possible standard exceptions (e.g. converting from string to int) have to be handled inside the UI.
 The application should not crash because of the user entering incorrect data.